dpsmith/xen-hyperlaunch/docs/designs/launch/hyperlaunch.rst

 * Unpause any domains still in a paused state
 * Boot Domain uses a reserved function thus can never be respawned

-While the focus thus far has been on how the hyperlaunch capability will work, it is worth mentioning what it does not do or limit from occurring.
+While the focus thus far has been on how the Hyperlaunch capability will work, it is worth mentioning what it does not do or limit from occurring.
 It does not stop or inhibit the assigning of the control domain role which gives the domain the ability to create, start, stop, restart, and destroy domains or the